 Thinking about hiking in Palm Springs?
 A dusty trail about an hour’s drive from Los Angeles and about two hours from San Diego is quickly becoming one of the country’s most renowned hikes, and it’s known for its ability to bring even the most seasoned hikers to their knees.
 It’s about 9 miles long, accessible year round and extremely well trodden for what it is.
 Locals love it and visitors fear it: it’s the Skyline Trail located in downtown Palm Springs, California.
 Make no mistake; this is not a hike for beginners; it can take 10 hours from start to finish.

--By Guest Blogger Matthew Jordon, hiking expert, guide and president of Stout Adventure
+-By Guest Blogger Matthew Jordon, hiking expert, guide.

 Skyline Trail: One of the most dangerous hikes in America